lowlydba/RG35XXPs/README.md

 ### Resizing Partitions

-Right now re/sizing FAT32 volumes (i.e. the ROMS partition) on Windows > 32GB isn't doable without third party tools.
+Right now re/sizing FAT32 volumes (i.e. the ROMS partition) on Windows for > 32GB isn't doable without third party tools.
 I haven't been able to find a reliable CLI tool to do this, but please open an enhancement request if you know of one.

-In the mean time, you can add a 👍🏻 emoji to the [request][balena-request] to include this capability as a feature in balena-cli.
+In the mean time, you can add a 👍🏻 to the [request][balena-request] to include this capability as a feature in balena-cli so that large SD cards could be auto-formatted and loaded with ROMs via this module.

 ## Roadmap